andreychemist/andreychemist.github.io/pages/faq.md

 I read stories that some person created a company in the US while on B1/B2 visa and then applied for O-1 visa using their own company as an employer.
 For me, this way looks risky, especially if the company is not a real business and is created just for getting O-1 visa.
 More importantly, I don't know anyone who got O-1 visa without a lawyer.
 And if you have a lawyer, you should ask him or her all questions you have about O-1 visa rather then read this FAQ.

-# How did you fill the Form I-907?
+# How did you fill  Form I-907?

-You can submit the Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category, but not under the EB2-NIW category: <https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>.
+You can submit Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category, but not under the EB2-NIW category: <https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>.

 First, make sure that you are filling [the most recent form](https://www.uscis.gov/system/files_force/files/form/i-907.pdf).
 An expiration date can be found in the top right corner on the first page.
-I filled my form in 2012, it was similar but not the same.
+I prepared my form in 2012, it was similar but not the same.
 The fee has increased since that time and since Oct.
 2018 is $1,410 (and it may increase again in the future).

 Second, most of fields in the form are obvious.
 In Part 1, item 8, I checked the box "I am the **petitioner** who is filing or has filed a petition eligible for Premium Processing Service", because I did everything without a lawyer.
 There is a subtle difference between the petitioner and the applicant (you can petition for someone else, but apply only for yourself).
-Since the I-140 form is called 'Petition', I chose "the petitioner".
+Since Form I-140 is called "Petition", I chose "the petitioner".

 Part 2, item 1.
 I put "I-140". item 2: "N/A" since I filed I-907 together with I-140. item 3: "EB-1A".
 I filled both item 4 and item 5 with my name, because I was both the petitioner and the beneficiary.